-- Schedule your mammogram when your breasts are not tender or swollen to help reduce discomfort and for better pictures.
+- Schedule your mammogram for when your breasts are not tender or swollen.
+This will reduce discomfort and allow for better pictures.

-- On the day of the exam, don’t wear deodorant or antiperspirant.
-It can show up on the x-ray as white spots.
+- On exam day, do not wear deodorant or antiperspirant which may show up on the x-ray as white spots.

-- Your breast will be flattened, and the whole procedure will take about 20 minutes.
+- The whole test will take approximately 20 minutes.

 - It is normal to feel discomfort, but if you feel pain tell the radiologists.

 Touro offers comprehensive women’s imaging care at the Women’s Imaging Center on Napoleon Avenue.
 Our team members excel at offering a positive and comfortable experience for first time and experienced patients.